MicrosoftDocs/bot-docs/articles/bot-service-adapter-connect-webex.md

 ---
 title: Connect a bot to Webex Teams | Microsoft Docs
-description: Learn how to configure a bot's connection to Webex via the Slack adapter.
+description: Learn how to configure a bot's connection to Webex via the Webex adapter.
 keywords: bot adapter, Webex, Webex bot
 author: garypretty
 manager: kamrani
 ms.topic: article
 ms.author: gapretty
 ms.service: bot-service
-ms.date: 12/04/2019
+ms.date: 01/21/2020
 ---

 # Connect a bot to Webex Teams using the Webex adapter